 Although the 10B and 12B pencils produced the darkest black lines of any standard graphite pencil a charcoal pencil usually can produce deeper blacks than a graphite pencil.
 But before you rush off and buy charcoal or 10B/12B pencils there are a few limitations to using both graphite and charcoal pencils which we will go into more detail in the next sections.

 Charcoal pencils are also made from a form of carbon and are darker than the darkest graphite pencils.
 However, unlike graphite which is mined from the ground Charcoal is produced by slowly burning wood or other naturally occurring substances in a container with restricted airflow.
 This leads to the production of charcoal from the wood that had not completely burned through.

-The pencils are usually classified by their consistency such as soft medium, or hard or it can also by their color i.e. light medium, or dark.
+The pencils are usually classified by their consistency such as soft medium, or hard or it can also be by their color i.e. light-medium, or dark.

 3. Graphite Pencils vs Charcoal Pencils

 Graphite pencils are great for drawing as they don’t smudge as easily and there is a wide range of color variations available from light grey to deep dark black.
 They are relatively smudged resistant although as the B number increases so does the amount that they will smudge.
 The main drawback of graphite pencils is that they have a small core so are not ideal for covering large areas and there is also a slight sheen to them.

 Charcoal pencils can produce deeper blacks than graphite pencils but because charcoal is quite crumbly even when encased in the wood they are still a little messy and can smudge quite easily.
 Another problem is that they can be difficult to sharpen.

 They will also need to be used with a fixer to preserve the drawing.
 As with graphite pencils, charcoal wooden pencils also have a relatively small core and cannot cover large areas quickly like the traditional artists’ charcoal sticks can.